WebEngineering-FHNW/webec-hs24/docs/week03/README-3-MVC.md

 ## Assignment 1

 Make sure that you have a Java JDK 17 installed and `JAVA_HOME` set appropriately.
+(Tested with 17.0.6-tem)
 Check by running

     java -version

-Run the tests
+Run the tests in _one_ of the following ways:

-    grailsw test-app
+    gradlew check -Dgeb.env=chrome
+    gradlew check -Dgeb.env=firefox
+    gradlew check -Dgeb.env=safari

-_this will take a while to download the first time_
+_this will take a while to download the first time_ and some tests might fail.
+That is ok for the moment.

 Run the application

-    grailsw run-app
+    gradlew bootRun

 Browse to http://localhost:8080/static/Home.html .

 ## Assignment 2

-Have a look at rooms/src/integration-test/groovy/rooms/HomeSecondSpec.groovy .
+Have a look at /src/integration-test/groovy/rooms/HomeSecondSpec.groovy .

 Write a test, that goes to http://www.fhnw.ch/de/ and clicks on a link with text "Standorte und Kontakt".